Applies to: Port Authority

 Designed and engineered by Advent Intermodal Solutions under the direction of the Port Efficiency Task Force (a combination of local port stakeholders), the new digital platform was built on Advent’s eModal™ platform, which was already being used by Oakland’s four marine terminal operators.
 This interface was a customized solution that tackled difficult challenges that are unique to the Port of Oakland.
 Now, shippers, terminal operators, cargo handlers and other stakeholders are able to access the information they need online, in one location.
 The portal streamlines terminal operations and facilitates collaboration throughout the Port by providing greater cargo data visibility and transparency.

 One of the changes the Port of Oakland wanted to make was to simplify the hunt for information so that port customers could pick up and deliver cargo more efficiently.
-Now stakeholders can use one site in the Oakland Portal to:
+Now stakeholders will be able to use one site to:

 The cutting edge, online gateway is designed to streamline landside cargo operations significantly and reduce truck turn times at marine terminals.